Chase Freedom Unlimited® vs. Blue Cash Everyday® Card from American Express

 Who the Chase Freedom Unlimited® is Best For

-In addition, the 3% cash back you get on dining (including take out) and drugstore purchases is a higher rate than most cards pay, especially cards with no annual fee.
+In addition, the 3% cash back you get on dining (including takeout) and drugstore purchases is a higher rate than most cards pay, especially cards with no annual fee.

 Who the Blue Cash Everyday® Card from American Express is Best For

 The Blue Cash Everyday® Card from American Express has decent rewards on groceries, gas and online purchases, and has no annual fee.
 You also get a Disney bundle credit of $7 every month after spending $13.99 a month on a Disney bundle, which includes Disney+, Hulu, and ESPN+.
-If you spend on groceries, gas and online shopping (and who doesn't?) this card is a good option for you.
+If you spend on groceries, gas, and online shopping (and who doesn’t?) this card is a good option for you.

 Does it make sense to get both cards?

 Yes!
-If you get both cards, you'll earn 3% cash back on almost every basic household expense.
-Neither card has an annual fee, so you can just enjoy the rewards on dining, groceries, gas, drugstore purchases and travel.
+If you get both cards, you’ll earn 3% cash back on almost every basic household expense.
+Neither card has an annual fee, so you can just enjoy the rewards on dining, groceries, gas, drugstore purchases, and travel.
 These cards complement each other very well.

 Before you apply, you should be aware of Chase's 5/24 rule.
 This rule (which isn't officially noted anywhere but crowdsourced through public forums) means Chase will not extend credit to anyone who has opened more than five new accounts in the last 24 months–any credit card, not just Chase credit cards.
 So if you've opened four credit cards in the last 24 months, apply for the Chase Freedom Unlimited® first, and after you're approved, you can apply for the Blue Cash Everyday® Card from American Express, because other card issuers don't have this rule.